-Salary - The table reflects base salary earned during fiscal 2012, 2011 and 2010.
+Salary - The table reflects base salary earned during fiscal 2013, 2012 and 2011.
 See "Compensation Discussion and Analysis - Elements of Compensation - Base Salary."

-Bonus - In fiscal 2012 our Named Executive Officers participated in our profit sharing plan.
+Bonus - In fiscal 2013 our Named Executive Officers participated in our profit sharing plan.
 See "Compensation Discussion and Analysis - Elements of Compensation - Short-Term Incentive Compensation."
+No compensation under the 2014 Plan is reflected in the table because no incentive payments have been awarded yet under such plan.

-Stock Awards - The awards disclosed under the heading "Stock Awards" consist of grants of restricted stock to our Named Executive Officers in fiscal 2012 and 2010.
-Other details about the restricted stock grants during 2012 are included in the Grants of Plan-Based Awards table on page 17.
-During fiscal 2011, we did not grant any stock awards to our Named Executive Officers.
+Stock Awards - The awards disclosed under the heading "Stock Awards" consist of grants of restricted stock to our Named Executive Officers in fiscal 2012.
+During fiscal 2013 and 2011, we did not grant any stock awards to our Named Executive Officers.
 See also "Compensation Discussion and Analysis - Elements of Compensation - Long-Term Incentive Compensation."